tddfellow/tddfellow.github.io/source/_posts/2017-02-03-learning-test-driven-development-with-javascript-laws-of-tdd.markdown

 **Level: Beginner**

 Today we are going to learn the basic principles behind the Test-Driven Development Discipline.
-We will take a look at the differences between Test-First and Test-Driven development.
-We will cover why TDD works so well, when applied skillfully.
-We will reveal ways to train TDD skills.
-And we will implement one more feature of our application.
+We will learn three rules of TDD.
+And we will take a look at the example application of these rules.

 ## Basics of Test-Driven Development